 Alan Guy details the health education he provided to soldiers in the infantry.
-He shares the means by which soldiers on the front lines were instructed to avoid malaria and frostbite.
+He shares the means by which soldiers on the front lines were instructed to avoid malaria by taking pills and frostbite by putting their bare feet on their mate's stomach if one thought he was getting frostbite.
 He describes the various trench latrines used based on the time frame spent in an area.

-Alan Guy recounts returning to Busan to assist with health aspects following ceasefire and details several duties.
-Despite the ceasefire, he recalls an incident that involved a rope strung across the road as an attempted means of decapitating drivers.
+Alan Guy recounts returning to Busan to assist with health aspects following the cease-fire and details several duties.
+Despite the cease-fire, he recalls an incident that involved a rope strung across the road as an attempted means of decapitating drivers.
 He shares an account of a situation he found himself in within the black market.